 I am committed to managing our property portfolio for the continued commercial well-being of the town.”

 Tom Naylor-Leyland (pictured), is the eldest son of Sir Philip Naylor-Leyland.
-Tom and his wife Alice have a family home in the centre of Malton and work with the promotion of the town.
+Tom and his wife Alice have a family home in the centre of Malton and work on the promotion of the town.

-Tom is a director of the Talbot Hotel and helps promote Malton as Yorkshire’s Food Capital.
-Tom helps organise the Food Festivals, Monthly Food Markets and the Made In Malton project.
+Tom helps promote Malton as Yorkshire’s Food Capital via the Food Festivals, Monthly Food Markets and the Made In Malton project.